Movie Review: “Going in Style”

-Joe (Michael Caine) is frustrated with his bank because they have significantly increased his mortgage payments and he cannot make those payments because his employer is witholding his pension so the bank is threatening to take his house.
-When Joe goes into the bank to try to sort this out, he finds himself in the middle of an armed bank robbery.
-Joe is not harmed but is shocked when he discovers that the robbers made off with over a million dollars and that the police have no leads.
+Joe (Michael Caine) is frustrated with his bank because they have significantly increased his mortgage payments and he cannot make those payments because his employer is witholding his pension.
+With having increased payments, and nothing to pay with, the bank threatens to take Joe's home.
+When he goes to the bank to try to sort this out, he finds himself in the middle of an armed robbery.
+Joe is not harmed, but is shocked when he discovers that the robbers made off with over a million dollars and that the police have no leads.

 The Trio (+8pts)

 Dumb Cops (-4pts)

 Most of the fun from this movie came from watching these three actors (Michael Caine, Morgan Freeman and Alan Arkin) interacting with one another.
 They were coworkers, they were neighbors, and they were best friends who were all dealing with a troubling financial situation that they all shared.
 They were all dealing with their own old age, and were all dealing with having to face the last chapter of their lives with no money.
 The three actors had great chemistry and it was fun to watch their conflicting views throughout their adventure.
 I also thought the drama and comedy were balanced well between the three of them.
 When one or two characters had dramatic moments, the others stayed comedic, and all three actors were just as effective in comedic moments as they were in dramatic ones.
 This allowed each character to shine in different moments and in different ways which is something I think worked well for this movie, as the varying dynamic between these characters made it so that the movie never felt dull or redundant.